zopefoundation/Zope/docs/zopebook/AppendixC.rst

 1. define

+2. switch

-2. condition
+3. condition

-3. repeat
+4. repeat

+5. case

-4. content or replace
+6. content or replace

-5. attributes
+7. attributes

-6. omit-tag
+8. omit-tag

-Since the `on-error` statement is only invoked when an error occurs, it does not appear in the list.
+Since the ``on-error`` statement is only invoked when an error occurs, it does not appear in the list.

 It may not be apparent that there needs to be an ordering.
 The reason that